robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

     JsonSerdes.TurbineState().deserializer(),
     "reported-state-events");
 ```
-1. Instantiate a Topology instance directly.
+1. Instantiate a **Topology** instance directly.
 This is what we will use to add and connect source, sink, and stream processors.
-Note: instantiating a Topology directly is different than how we work with the DSL, which requires us to instantiate a StreamsBuilder object, add our DSL operators (e.g., map, flatMap, merge, branch, etc.) to the StreamsBuilder instance, and ultimately build a Topology instance using the StreamsBuilder#build method.
+Note: instantiating a **Topology** directly is different than how we work with the **DSL**, which requires us to instantiate a StreamsBuilder object, add our DSL operators (e.g., **map**, **flatMap**, **merge**, **branch**, etc.) to the **StreamsBuilder** instance, and ultimately build a **Topology** instance using the ``StreamsBuilder#build`` method.
-2. Use the addSource method to create a source processor.
+2. Use the **addSource** method to create a source processor.
 There are many overloaded versions of this method, including variations that support offset reset strategies, topic patterns, and more.
-So check out the Kafka Streams Javadocs or navigate to the Topology class using your IDE and choose the addSource variation that best fits your needs.
+So check out the Kafka Streams Javadocs or navigate to the Topology class using your IDE and choose the **addSource** variation that best fits your needs.
 3. The name of the source processor.
 Each processor must have a unique name, since under the hood, Kafka Streams stores these names in a topologically sorted map (and therefore, each key must be unique).
 As we’ll see shortly, names are important in the Processor API since they are used to connect child processors.
 Again, this is very different from how the DSL makes connections, which doesn’t need an explicit name to define the relationship between processors (by default, the DSL generates an internal name for you).
 It’s advisable to use a descriptive name here to improve the readability of your code.
 4. The key deserializer.
-Here, we use the built-in String deserializer since our keys are formatted as strings.
+Here, we use the built-in **String** deserializer since our keys are formatted as strings.
 This is another difference between the Processor API and the DSL.
-The latter requires us to pass in a Serdes (an object that contains both a record serializer and deserializer), while the Processor API only requires the underlying deserializer (which can be extracted directly from the Serdes, as we have done here).
+The latter requires us to pass in a **Serdes** (an object that contains both a record serializer and deserializer), while the Processor API only requires the underlying deserializer (which can be extracted directly from the Serdes, as we have done here).
 5. The value deserializer.
-Here, we use a custom Serdes (found in the source code of this tutorial) to convert the record values into a TurbineState object.
+Here, we use a custom Serdes (found in the source code of this tutorial) to convert the record values into a **TurbineState** object.
 The additional notes about the key deserializer also apply here.
 6. The name of the topic this source processor consumes from.
-7. Add a second source processor for the reported-state-events topic.
+7. Add a second source processor for the **reported-state-events** topic.
 We won’t go through each parameter again since the parameter types match the previous source processor.

 One thing to note about the preceding example is that you will see no mention of a stream or table.
 These abstractions do not exist in the Processor API.
 However, conceptually speaking, both source processors we have added in the preceding code represent a stream.
 This is because the processors are not stateful (i.e., they are not connected to a state store) and therefore have no way of remembering the latest state/representation of a given key.